 To summarize, a monolith is the traditional application architectural style where all aspects and features of an application live in the same system.

 This has historically been a popular route because it’s easy to get up and running; however, it also comes with many challenges.
 Since all elements share the same space, you’re locked into one technology, bugs impact the entire application, and small changes require restarting the entire application.

 What Is the Microservices Application Architecture?

 Microservices are an application architecture defined by loosely-coupled services, where different features of the application live separately.

 This structure is desirable because it gives developers the freedom to use different technologies and languages, and because each service focuses on a single capability, you can release software updates more frequently and develop and deploy different features simultaneously.
 However, microservices also increase troubleshooting challenges, as it’s difficult to track data and move code from one service to another.

 Microservices Deployment Patterns

 Looking to move from a monolith to microservices in your Java application?
-You’ve got two options: either start from scratch, or use a method known as the Strangler Pattern.
+You’ve got two options: either start from scratch with a Big Bang, or use a method known as the Strangler Pattern.

 Starting from scratch means you are recreating the existing application with a blank slate, an approach that takes longer and comes with higher risk and uncertainty.
 In fact, many have failed in deploying microservices this way, as it requires total restructuring of your team and operations.
 Additionally, you won’t be able to use the new system until it’s complete, and the legacy application often gets neglected in the meantime.
 So, unless you are confident in your team’s ability and flexibility, we advise you to avoid this route.